mattkinnia/gtfs-sql-importer/README.md

 ### General violation checking

-Run the script `sql/violations.sql`, which will perform several queries looking for rows that violate foreign key constraints and bad geometries in the `shapes` table.
+The `check` task will run the script `sql/violations.sql`, which will perform several queries looking for rows that violate foreign key constraints and bad geometries in the `shapes` table.
 ```
-psql -q -c sql/violations.sql
+make check
 ```
-The resulting report will tell you which tables have contrainst violations, and what the errors are.
-You may wish to manually add these values to your tables.
+The resulting report will tell you which tables have constraint violations, and what the errors are.
+You may wish to manually add missing values to your tables.

 ### Extra columns